digitalbricklayer/techteapotcom/content/posts/dec-answers-year-2000-leap-year-bug-report.md

 presuming  that the present Gregorian calendar will still be in affect by the year 2000.
 Since we also hope that VMS will still be around by then, we have chosen to adhere to these precedents.</blockquote>
 Maybe you've got to work for DEC for that to make any sense.
-I just love the sarcasm. ;)
+I just love the sarcasm. :wink:

 [via reddit]